-Unfortunately, the largely qualitative morphological characters used in traditional taxonomy have proven to be poor indicators of evolutionary relationship among coral species.
-Consequently, we need alternative lines of evidence with which to test species hypotheses.
-Molecular methods have proven highly successful to date in a number of taxa, including many corals.
+The largely qualitative morphological characters used in traditional taxonomy have unfortunately proven to be poor indicators of evolutionary relationship among coral species.
+Consequently, we need additional and alternative lines of evidence with which to test species hypotheses.
+Molecular methods, in combination with quantitative morphological characters, have proven highly successful to date in a number of taxa, including many corals.

 One of the keys to a robust taxonomy is therefore to be able to define the genetics of each nominal species.
 At present, we cannot extract molecules from most of the type material, because most specimens have been bleached to remove their tissue for ease of storage.
 Indeed, this might never be possible.
 Therefore, we need a new specimen from which we can extract DNA to serve as the molecular archetype of each nominal species.
 Hence, the focus of Project Phoenix on collecting topotypes of all the nominal species in the order.
 Topotypes are specimens collected from the same type location as the holotype.
 In addition to a careful comparison with the type material, collecting from as close as possible to where the original specimen was collected is the best way to make sure the specimen is from the nominal species.